ThatKalle/http-ip-query/README.md

 ### Prerequisites

 You'll need a web server with PHP enabled.
-Pretty much any version should work.
+Pretty much any version above 5.4 should work.

 ```
 <?= $_SERVER['REMOTE_ADDR']; ?>